yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
 Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer and author.

-Discovery through creation is universal.
+Discovery through creation is a universal concept.
 Even to share a thought is to create an impression in someone’s mind.

 I believe that we best understand Nature by creating things that are useful and beautiful, including algorithms that express our knowledge in an abstract way.